tomomilove/tomomilove.github.io/blog.md

 The coloring of this card is meant to look like Kibi is sitting inside a cafe.
 There are two large windows looking out into a sunset.
 The bright colors of the outside are meant to contrast with the cool, muted colors of the interior.
 Can you see it?

+By the way, in order to celebrate our relationship anniversary, I wanted to go a certain place with you!
+It will only take an hour or two, so please go with me this weekend (or another weekend soon)?

 # 4 December
 ## Adventures in the labyrinth continue